pranigopu/pranigopu.github.io/docs/philosophy/human-consciousness-and-free-will.md

 **NOTE**: _I consider "volition" and "free will" as synonymns._

 ## Basis of free will
 The precondition for awareness and hence consciousness is perception, which is automatic and cannot be first initiated by awareness since it is the basis of awareness.
 However, after perception, we observe that we act based on our awareness, our other conscious processes and our motives.
 Further, we also observe that our conscious processes and our motives are themselves open to our awareness.
-In other words, our conscious actions are fundamentally subjectable to our awareness.
-Since our awareness is the locus of the self, it is our self that guides our conscious actions.
+In other words, our conscious actions are fundamentally subjectable to our awareness, which is the active state (i.e. the state of sustained action) of our consciousness.
+Hence, since our consciousness is the locus of the self, it is our self that guides our conscious actions.
 Our self includes the physical apparatus and the body integrated with our consciousness, and we observe that our conscious physical actions are based on our conscious mental actions (which are based on our awareness).
 In other words, we are self-determined both cognitively and physically.

 If we were determined only by factors outside our control, then we would be unable to control the focus of our awareness in any way, and thus, unable to control our conscious processes in any way.
-Then, since the locus of our self is our consciousness, our awareness cannot be a factor in our actions (mental or physical).
+Then, since the locus of our self is our consciousness, its active state, i.e. awareness cannot be a factor in our actions (mental or physical).
 But this violates the identity of our consciousness (which is the faculty of awareness) and thus cannot be true.

 **NOTE**: _By free will, I do not mean the ability to "transcend causality", i.e. act apart from causality; metaphysically, nothing acts nor can act apart from causality.
 Rather, free will is a kind of causation wherein our self is the essential cause in the chain of cause-and-effect that leads to our thoughts and actions._